Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Introduction

-In the frequentist framework, the first step to hypothesis testing is to generate a null distribution that preserves the important characteristics of the observed data, while removing any meaningful dynamic functional connectivity.
+The solution to this question is straightforward: perform a statistical test to distinguish signal (a truly dynamic connection) from noise.
+Typically, these tests are based on frequentist null hypothesis testing~\cite{hindriks2016can, sakouglu2010method}, and proceed as follows.
+First, a null distribution is generated that preserves the important characteristics of the observed data, while removing any meaningful dynamics.
 Any remaining dynamics in the null distribution are random and reflect properties of the observed data, such as autocorrelation in the time series itself.
-Two common methods to generate such a null distribution are \emph{autoregressive randomization}, where an autoregressive model is estimated and subsequently applied to generate new observations~\cite{liegeois2017interpreting, pervaiz2022multi}, and \emph{phase randomization}, where a Fourier transform is applied to the time series, and subsequently the time series' phase components are randomized~\cite{allen2014tracking, hindriks2016can, handwerker2012periodic}.
-Next, a time-varying connectivity method (such as a sliding window) is applied to obtain estimates of functional connectivity over time for both the null distribution and the observed data.
+Next, a dynamic connectivity estimation method (such as a sliding-window method) is applied to obtain estimates of dynamic functional connectivity for both the null distribution and the observed data.
 Finally, to evaluate whether the observed connectivity is static or dynamic, a test statistic is computed over the connectivity estimates of the observed and null data.
-These values are then compared.
-Although sliding-window methods in combination with bootstrapping are a popular approach for dynamic connectivity hypothesis testing, they do not provide a straightforward way to quantify uncertainty associated with the test outcomes.
+These values are then compared, resulting in a $p$-value describing how (un)likely it is to see these observations if the null hypothesis was true.

-In contrast, Bayesian approaches explicitly quantify estimation uncertainty, and have the ability to quantify evidence either against or in favor of the null hypothesis (indicating that the functional connectivity is static).
-Furthermore, the Bayesian framework allows different assumptions about the temporal structure of the dynamics to be incorporated into the hypothesis testing.
-Similar to the window size in a sliding-window approach, these prior assumptions might influence the connectivity estimates.
-However, unlike in the frequentist setting, these prior distributions provide an explicit way to incorporate prior knowledge that we may have about dynamic connectivity directly into the model.
+One can also perform the entire procedure -- from estimating dynamic connectivity to statistical testing -- using the Bayesian framework.
+Although some Bayesian approaches for estimating dynamic connectivity have been proposed, such as methods using Bayesian HMMs~\cite{warnick2018bayesian, taghia2017bayesian}, Bayesian MGARCH~\cite{virbickaite2015bayesian} and Bayesian nonparametric models~\cite{wilson2010generalised, kampman2024time}, few studies have focused on Bayesian \emph{testing for dynamics}.
+However, Bayesian testing potentially offers several benefits.
+For instance, Bayesian approaches explicitly quantify estimation uncertainty, both over the parameters of the estimation approaches, as well as over the hypotheses.
+This allows a Bayesian test to find evidence in favor of the null hypothesis (indicating that the functional connectivity is static), which is not possible under the frequentist approach~\cite{rouder_bayesian_2009}.